hartwigmedical/documentation/data-access-request-methods.md

 GATK HaplotypeCaller v3.x was run to call germline variants in the reference sample, after a which a set of soft filters are applied which can be found in the germline VCFs of the samples.

-Strelka v1 was run to call somatic SNVs and small INDELs using non-default (reduced) filters to increase sensitivity.
-In addition various additional filters are run post-strelka to increase precision.
+[SAGE](https://github.com/hartwigmedical/hmftools/tree/master/sage) v2.x was run to call somatic SNVs and small INDELs.
+SAGE was developed to increase sensitivity using a four tiered approach.

 [GRIDSS](https://github.com/PapenfussLab/gridss) v2.x was run to call structural variants with various additional annotations applied.